 Another usual day in Explosion Land.

 In summer 1995 my grand mother Tellervo taught me to paint with oil colors.
-I chose my comic book characters Bum and Pow and Dumdow the Angry Triangle as my first motif.
-Also notice the surrealistic white shadows.
+I chose the comic book characters Bum and Pow and Dumdow the Angry Triangle as my first motif.
 The painting was called Tight Spot (1995) which was also the name for a puzzle/platform computer game I was planning to code on Turbo Pascal.
-I’ve coded countless of hours with it and even today it’s the programming language I know and do the best.

-I scanned the oil painting as the title screen and made sprites, animations, logos and music but unfortunately the game was never finished.
-There are f.ex. animated rolling VHS tapes, cassettes, CDs, disks and other nowadays defunct but collectible electronic media you were supposed to collect in the game (by the way in reality I collect 1980s ex-rental video cassettes and old computer games).
-This was one of my pet projects and I still hope to do something with the concept some day.
+Unfortunately the game was never finished.
+There are f.ex. animated rolling VHS tapes, cassettes, CDs, disks and other nowadays defunct but collectible electronic media you were supposed to collect in the game.

 Olen piirtänyt ja luonut sarjakuvahahmoja pienestä pitäen.
 Olen löytänyt niitä myös mm. näkemällä niitä luonnon muovaamissa muodostelmissa ja fraktaalimaisissa kuvioissa.
 Räjähdysmaan asukit Bum-pommi ja Pow-dynamiitti ovat pitkäikäisimmät edelleen käytössä olevat hahmoni vuodelta 1991 (tuolloin nimillä Bam ja Bum).
 Minulla oli myös näihin hahmoihin pohjaava puzzle-tietokonepeli Tight Spot tekeillä vuonna 1996, mutta se jäi kesken.
 Nykyään nämä räjähdysherkät sankarit esiintyvät Narkoosi-kissa & Fläpstikkaat -sarjakuvien tarinoissa omassa maailmassaan.